 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Council's customers.
 As a result of the Council's exposure to Icelandic Banks, the Council's in-house criteria have been significantly tightened.
-This was approved by the Executive in December 2008 and re-approved on 10 February 2009.
-The latest Strategy was approved on 22 February 2012.
+The latest Strategy was approved on 26 February 2013.

 Deposits are not made with banks and financial institutions unless they are rated independently (by both Fitch and Moody's credit rating agencies) and based in the UK or are a local authority.
 There are a range of investment limits relating to both value and length of deposit depending on rating.
-For example institutions with the highest rating of rates F1+ have a maximum investment of £3 million for up to 364 days, while the lowest rating the Council will accept (F1 and P1) have a maximum investment of £1 million for up to 90 days.
+For example UK institutions with the highest rating of rates F1+ have a maximum investment of £3 million for up to 364 days, Foreign institutions that deal in Sterling and are rated F1+ have a maximum investment of £2 million for up to 180 days, whilst the lowest rating the Council will accept (F1 and P1) have a maximum investment of £1 million for up to 90 days.
+For the two major UK clearing banks Barclays and Lloyds Group) and Nationwide, which are rated F1 and P1 (£3 million can be invested for up to 90 days).